machinetranslate/machinetranslate.org/business/products.md

 ---
+title: Products
-description: Providers of machine translation services
+description: Machine translation products
 ---

-# Providers

-Machine translation **providers** offer ready-to-use machine translation systems.
-Typically the systems are provided as APIs, and also as applications or integrations.
+Machine translation products include ready-to-use machine translation APIs and applications.
+Systems can also be made available via integrations.

 They vary by: